-Disclaimer: Whatever I have written about lal kurti is meant to be humorous and interesting—not meant to offend anyone.
+Whatever I have written about Lal Kurti ( temples) in Rawalpindi city, is meant to be humorous and interesting—not meant to offend anyone.
 Enjoy!

-Behind Lal Kurti congested bazar is a well planned residential area.
+Behind Lal Kurti, the congested bazar is a well-planned residential area.
 British leased out the land to rich and influential people who required their protection.

 Stay tuned for more!